TheLittlePrincess/Final_project/README.md

 (Deliverable 3 stars below)
 - Performed Principal Component Analysis to reduce dimensionality of data points for model
-- Applied K-nearest-neighbors method to the machine learning model
+- Applied K-nearest-neighbors method to the machine learning model, keeping predicted outputs as continuous values
+- Performed random forest method on machine learning model, binning the trash outputs into "low", "medium", and "high" to turn the predicted outputs into categorical values to see if this improves model's accuracy score.
+- Calculated mean absolute error and percent error on k-nearest-neighbors method to analyze performance
+- Calculated accuracy score on random forest method after changing outputs to categorical values to analyze model performance
 - Selected Github pages as our option for the dashboard
 - Created a [dashboard](https://github.com/TheLittlePrincess/TheLittlePrincess.github.io) on github pages
 - Included a tab for interacting with the model, one for the process and one for the [team](https://thelittleprincess.github.io/team.html)